Holiday fireworks displays in Ontario

 Parliament Hill | Ottawa Tourism

-Fireworks are an incredible visual spectacle that dazzles with explosions of colour in swirls, spirals, sparks and glittering shows in the sky.
+Fireworks are a visual spectacle with explosions of colour, sparks and glittering shows in the sky.

 Ontario fireworks are among some of the best and brightest in the country.
 Cities, towns and communities across the province celebrate these major holidays and special occasions with professional fireworks shows.